 The City continues to closeout completed projects.
 Overall, the Disaster Recovery Program is maintaining compliance with the performance metrics established in the Performance Schedule outlined in the Action Plan.
+Substanital Amendment #17 was approved by City Council at the September 6, 2022 meeting and is undergoing its 30 day comment period.

-The Internal Auditor concluded the CDBG-DR quarterly website monitoring review with the report written on May 26, 2022.
+The Internal Auditor concluded the CDBG-DR quarterly website monitoring review with the report written on September 14, 2022.
 The Small Rental, Rehabilitation, & Reconstruction Program (SRRRP) continues to be reviewed and steps to maintain compliance and remedy any noncompliance are underway.
 Any updates on the SRRRP will continue to be entered in the DRGR system under Compliance/Monitoring.
 A flood project timeline is being documented to establish compliance verification of acquisition projects to policies and is being monitored by the Internal Auditor.
+The Substantial Amendment #17 was approved by the City Council to authorize submission to HUD following public comment period during the September 6, 2022 City Council meeting.
+It was posted to the website on September 7, 2022 and is pending a thirty (30) day public comment period.
 The Internal Auditor will continue to provide technical assistance as issues arise.